Ovarian Cancer: Surgery

 called fertility-sparing surgery.
 Then you may be able to get pregnant in the future.

-If you have both of your ovaries, fallopian tubes, and uterus removed, you will no
+If you have both of your ovaries, fallopian tubes, and uterus removed, you can no

 longer become pregnant.
-This surgery is called a bilateral salpingo-oophorectomy.
+This surgery is called a hysterectomy with bilateral salpingo-oophorectomy.

 You’ll enter sudden menopause, if you have not already reached it.
 That means you

 will no longer have menstrual periods.
-You may have symptoms like hot flashes soon
+You may have symptoms such as hot flashes soon

 You may have more than one type of surgery.
 These may be done as part of the same